-nagement measures Responsibility training provisions developed in accordance with Section 6 of the OEMP that focus on: dust and noise management when undertaking work - environmentally sensitive areas (e.g. contamination, acid sulfate soils, heritage values) erosion and sediment control as per Operational Water Management Plan waste management and reuse water and energy conservation as per Operational Surface Water Quality Plan. exclusion provisions including site set-up, demarcation and provision of no-go areas, including entry and exit points and any vehicular access limitations.
-Note: this includes exclusion provisions covering weed-infested areas marking out provisions and clearing limits consistent with G40: Clearing and Grubbing (Roads and Maritime, 2016) pre-clearance ecological surveys and checks of sensitive areas or written approval from the Project Company Environmental Manager before clearing and management starts incident management in accordance with the provisions in Section 8.2 of the OEMP complaints handling and management in accordance with the provisions in Section 7.3.2 of the OEMP vegetation and tree management (including removal, branch trimming and pruning) protection of endangered communities and habitat potential risk of damage to other flora and fauna, including increased spread of invasive seeds (weeds). u rther vegetation and landscapes restoration ui Co re is evidence of poor establishment (e.g. plants under stress and wilting) replace with table plant species. ntinue inspections after one-year in locations where there is evidence of poor establishment he first year until a point in time where the area is established. na opt the immediate above control where land will be cleared in the future when operating, intaining and repairing the Asset.
-This will secure the effectiveness of any associated dscaping and vegetation cover introduced to remediate the cleared area.
-O&M Contractor Ve ed and pest management NS Bio velop environmental procedures for weed management accounting for the provisions of the W Noxious Weed Act 1993 and the Pesticides Act 1999 and in accordance with the diversity Guidelines (RTA 2011) and RMS Specification M321.
-These documents will lude: O&M Contractor weed removal practices that include: weed spread potential environmental harm to vegetation, threatened species, flora and fauna, and heritage items weed disposal notification requirements for Class 1 weeds. weed control (spraying) practices that cover: annual program of herbicide application (e.g. targeting invasive spp.) seed stock and weed removal from topsoil poor spraying outcomes poor spraying outcomes impacts to water quality from herbicides (weed killer application). ongoing weed management practices that cover: poor spraying outcomes impacts to water quality from herbicides (weed killer application).
+Management measures Responsibility • training provisions developed in accordance with Section 6 of the OEMP that focus on: dust and noise management when undertaking work environmentally sensitive areas (e.g. contamination, acid sulfate soils, heritage values ) erosion and sediment control as per Operational Water Management Plan waste management and reuse water and energy conservation as per Operational Surface Water Quality Plan. exclusion provisions including site set-up, demarcation and provision of no-go areas, including entry and exit points and any vehicular access limitations.
+Note: this includes exclusion provisions covering weed-infested areas marking out provisions and clearing limits consistent with G40: Clearing and Grubbing (Roads and Maritime, 2016) pre-clearance ecological surveys and checks of sensitive areas or written approval from th Project Company Environmental Manager before clearing and management starts e incident management in accordance with the provisions in Section 8.2 of the OEMP complaints handling and management in accordance with the provisions in Section 7.3.2 o the OEMP f vegetation and tree management (including removal, branch trimming and pruning) protection of endangered communities and habitat potential risk of damage to other flora and fauna, including increased spread of invasive seeds (weeds).
+Further vegetation and landscapes restoration Inspect the rehabilitated and revegetated areas within the Rozelle Interchange site that provide screening and amenity and prevent erosion once every month for the first year of operation.
+If there is evidence of poor establishment (e.g. plants under stress and wilting) replace with suitable plant species.
+O&M Contractor in the first year until a point in time where the area is established.
+Adopt the immediate above control where land will be cleared in the future when operating, maintaining and repairing the Asset.
+This will secure the effectiveness of any associated landscaping and vegetation cover introduced to remediate the cleared area.
+O&M Contractor Weed and pest management Develop environmental procedures for weed management accounting for the provisions of the NSW Noxious Weed Act 1993 and the Pesticides Act 1999 and in accordance with the Biodiversity Guidelines (RTA 2011) and RMS Specification M321.
+These documents will include: O&M Contractor weed removal practices that include: weed spread potential environmental harm to vegetation, threatened species, flora and fauna, and heritage items weed disposal notification requirements for Class 1 weeds. weed control (spraying) practices that cover: annual program of herbicide application (e.g. targeting invasive spp.) seed stock and weed removal from topsoil poor spraying outcomes impacts to water quality from herbicides (weed killer application). ongoing weed management practices that cover: prevention of weed spread and propagation.
+Regular site inspections will include awareness of pests and vermin on site.
+Maintenance of a tidy Asset will discourage vermin.
+O&M Contractor Trees gardens streetscapes parks and landscape areas under Tree Preservation Order s or with heritage